HDR/GBFlasher-Mini/README.md

 # GBFlasher-Mini
-A clone of a clone
+A clone of jrodrigo's flasher but with usb c